facebookX0/AvailabilityMonitoring/index.md

     ![Response Validation section with default warning and critical thresholds.](images/avmon_webpage_resp_val.png)

 7. Use the **Blacklist** and **Whitelist** to specify which URLs and domains to send requests to and which URLs and domains contribute to the metrics and status of your application tests.
 Add URLs and domains that you want to include or block to the **Whitelist** and **Blacklist**.
-For more information about blocking and filtering, see [Blocking and filtering with the whitelist and blacklist](avmon_whitelist_blacklist.html "Use the whitelist and blacklist to determine which resources to send requests to and which resources contribute to the metrics and status of your application tests.
+For more information about blocking and filtering, see [Blocking and filtering with the whitelist and blacklist](/docs/services/AvailabilityMonitoring?topic=availability-monitoring-avmon_filters "Use the whitelist and blacklist to determine which resources to send requests to and which resources contribute to the metrics and status of your application tests.
 Whitelists and blacklists are only available for webpage and scripted behavior tests.").
 8. Click **Verify** to create your webpage test and to determine whether your test request is valid.

     {{site.data.keyword.prf_hubshort}} determines the test validity by sending a GET request to your test URL.
 No response validation takes place during test verification.

     Your validated test is displayed in the Verified Items table.
 You can add more URLs by repeating steps 3 - 8.

 9. To configure your test settings, click **Next**.
 A summary of the test configuration is displayed.
 For example, the following message is displayed for the default settings:

-    `Test will occur: Every 15 minutes from 3 locations simultaneously to determine if test exceeds the specified threshold.`
+    ``Test will occur: Every 15 minutes from 3 locations simultaneously to determine if test exceeds the specified threshold``.

-    The estimated usage and estimated tests per month are displayed based on your current test configuration.
+    The estimated usage and estimated number of tests per month are displayed based on your current test configuration.

-10. In the Settings pane, click **Edit** to display the current settings for your test.
+10. In the **Settings** pane, click **Edit** to display the current settings for your test.
 You can update the following settings:
     - **Interval** defines how often the test runs.
     - **Testing frequency** determines whether your test runs from all locations simultaneously or from a different location at each interval.
 Select **Simultaneous** to run your test from all locations simultaneously, or select **Staggered** to run your test from a different selected location at each interval.
     - **Locations** determines the locations where your test will run.
+    - **Alert triggers** set your test to generate alerts after a set number of consecutive threshold breaches or failures.

+11. Select your locations from a list of **Public Locations**.

+12. In the **Alert Triggers** section, select the **Threshold breached consecutively** check box to set the test to generate an alert only after consecutive threshold breaches.
+In the **times** field, enter how many threshold breaches must take place before an alert is generated.
+To enable a test to report test failures, ensure that **Failure detected** is set to **On**.

+    To set the test to generate an alert only after consecutive test failures, select the **Failure detected consecutively** check box.
+In the **times** field, enter how many failures are required before an alert is generated.

+    For more information, see [Alert Triggers](/docs/services/AvailabilityMonitoring?topic=availability-monitoring-avmon_alert_triggers "Alert Triggers control when alerts for consecutive threshold breaches or consecutive test failures are generated and reported to the Availability Monitoring dashboard.")

-    Click **Save** to finish configuring your test.
+12. Click **Save** to finish configuring your test; then, click **Finish**.
+The {{site.data.keyword.prf_hubshort}} dashboard is displayed.
+After a minute, the dashboard displays information and data for your new test.

-11. Click **Finish**.
-The {{site.data.keyword.prf_hubshort}} dashboard displays a summary of your total tests, a map and table that depict the frequency and location of your alerts, all synthetic tests that are associated with your application, a table of your activities, and a line graph that depicts the response time and availability of your application and other websites.
-You can create more tests as required.
-12. You can use the {{site.data.keyword.alertnotificationfull}} service to configure the monitoring feature to send notifications when an event occurs.
-For more information, see [Enabling notifications](avmon_notifications.html "Configure the monitoring feature to send notifications when an event occurs.").
+13. You can use the {{site.data.keyword.alertnotificationfull}} service to configure the monitoring feature to send notifications when an event occurs.
+For more information, see [Enabling notifications](/docs/services/AvailabilityMonitoring?topic=availability-monitoring-avmon_notifications "Configure the monitoring feature to send notifications when an event occurs.").

 ## Results
 {: #avmon_getstarted_results}